ledmaster/tw-bert/README.md

 - Joblib
 - Pathlib

+## Suggested Improvements

+My goal was to reproduce, as closely as possible, the architecture and pipeline from the original paper.

+It's supposed to be a first step towards a more optimized (and deployable) implementation.

+I cared much more about the `tw_bert_v2.py` file and barely optimized the data processing and pipeline in `run_msmarco_test.py`.

+One clear improvement you can do is vectorize all the inputs, batch and use `torch.utils.data.DataLoader` to load the data.

+The `score_vec` function can also use more vectorization.

 ## Differences from Original Paper

 - **No Bi-gram**: This implementation does not consider bi-grams (two-word phrases) when assigning term weights.
 The original paper's model consider both uni-grams (single words) and bi-grams.